bennettrwu/heic-converter/README.md

 # HEIC Converter

-A simple tool for converting HEIC to other image formats while preserving EXIF data in batch.
+A simple tool for batch converting HEIC to other image formats while preserving EXIF data.

 ## Getting Started